-A customer first learns about your company when she sees one of your display ads.
-Remembering the name of your company, she then does a search for your business later that day and visits your website.
-Over the next several days, she continues to be retargeted with display ads while she continues to browse online.
-A few days later, she makes a direct visit to your website and makes a purchase.
+A customer first learns about your company when they see one of your display ads.
+Remembering the name of your company, they then perform a search for your business later that day and visit your website.
+Over the next several days, they continue to be retargeted with display ads while they continue to browse online.
+A few days later, they make a direct visit to your website and make a purchase.